 Mission Viejo is a sprawling city with nearly 100,000 residents.
 With a cool lake, beautiful views of the mountains, and a robust downtown, it is a wonderful place to visit and live.
 On top of that, the city has a relatively small crime rate and is considered safer than 56% of U.S. cities.
 However, that sense of safety can create problems for those who are suspected of committing a crime.
 The local police are proud of how safe their city is, and so will want to nip any possible criminal activity in the bud.
 That means you may be arrested first and asked questions later.

 Facing the criminal court system alone is a daunting task.
 Few of us assume we will need to understand how bail works until we suddenly have to pay it.
 Thankfully, the team at Balboa Bail Bonds is here to lend a helping hand.
 Our agents can walk you through the process, provide helpful advice, and make sure you arrive at your court hearing on time.
-Waiting for your trial in a jail cell simply is not an option, but with one of our agents by your side, you will be back home with your family in no time.
+Waiting for your trial in an Orange County jail cell simply is not an option, but with one of our agents by your side, you will be back home with your family in no time.
 Call us at (619) 760-2222 no matter the time of day.

 After you are arrested, you will likely be taken to the Mission Viejo Police Services’ building which can be found at 200 Civic Center, Mission Viejo, CA 92691 for processing.
 After you are processed, you will be held there for a period of time while you await your bail hearing.
 In some circumstances, you may be transported to the Orange County Central Men’s Jail, located at 550 N Flower St, Santa Ana, CA 92703, or to the Women’s Central Jail, which can be found at 44 Civic Center Plaza, Santa Ana, CA 92703.